As an Amazon Associate, I earn from qualifying purchases.

 Even though wire speed is the main culprit for the reason why your MIG welder could be popping and producing an inconsistent weld there are actually several major factors that will help you avoid this altogether.
 In this

 Why Do MIG Welders Pop

-The main reason your MIG welder will pop is because your wire speed is either to slow or to fast.
+The main reason your MIG welder will pop is that your wire speed is either to slow or to fast.
 To test this simply hold your welder up to a piece of metal you are trying to weld.

 Hold the trigger and if the welder makes a loud popping noise and tries to push the gun back it means the wire speed is not set right and needs to be adjusted.

-When it comes down to it wire speed is probably the main factor to why your welder is popping but there can be multiple causes that are making your welder pop.
+When it comes down to it wire speed is probably the main factor as to why your welder is popping but there can be multiple causes that are making your welder pop.

 #1 Material Thickness